karwler/VertiRead/README.md

 #VertiRead
 A simple manga reader and music player for Linux, Windows and OS X.
 So far it's usable for reading, playing music and basic playlist editing.
-It still has some bugs and unfinished/untested parts.
+It still has some bugs and untested parts.

 Used libraries are SDL2, SDL2_image, SDL2_ttf and SDL2_mixer.
 The minimum required cmake version is 3.1.0 and your compiler needs to support at least c++11.